Stay on top of moisture and insect damage or pay the price

 If you plan to inspect, maintain, or repair yourself, begin by taking a tour around the exterior of the house.

 Does water wick up the foundation?
 This indicates a need for better soil drainage next to the foundation.

 Are there plants or tree branches that touch the house?
 These make perfect thoroughfares for carpenter ants to enter and leave.
 Trim plants back at least 24 inches from the house.

 Examine floor supports for rot and insect damage.
-Tap on suspect wood with the screwdriver to test how solid it sounds.
+Tap on the suspect wood with the screwdriver to test how solid it sounds.
 Is there any sawdust on the ground or in spider webs?
 Note its location and brush it away so you can tell next time if damage from carpenter ants is still occurring.
-Remove any rodent nests, a source of mite, flea, lice, bed bug and tick infestations.
+Remove any rodent nests, a source of mites, fleas, lice, bed bugs, and tick infestations.

 Check for mud tubes on foundation walls and supports – they are a sign of termites.

 When you have crawled back to the outside world, write a brief report to use for comparison next year.

 You are not quite done yet.
 Now go indoors for an inspection.

 First check the attic.
 Are there wet spots?
 These indicate a leaky roof.
 Check for and remove all signs of animal nests.